abdusco/abdus.dev/src/posts/postgres-recipes/postgres-recipes.md

   - sql
 date: 2020-06-30T00:00:00.000Z
 ---
 This is a list of snippets I keep searching and forgetting over and over.
-I want to write these down to easily remember.
+I want to believe that writing these down will help me remember easily, at least until I develop muscle memory.

 # Creating a database, user and giving permissions